kwhitley/slick-array/README.md

 [![Coverage Status][coveralls-image]][coveralls-url]
 [![Open Issues][issues-image]][issues-url]

-Native JavaScript Array, but extended with custom indexing and group support... or "treated like an object". #badjoke #forgiveme #terrible #notfunny #brokensenseofhumor
+Native JavaScript Array, but extended with custom indexing and group support for super-fast lookups.

 # Why?
 Collections often need a fast lookup (e.g. by ID) where an Object would be appropriate, yet we want to iterate over them like a standard Array.
 This combines the best of both worlds.

 ## Installation
 ```
-yarn add objectified-array
+yarn add slick-array
 ```

 ## Features